PranavSriram18/genai_foundations/docs/series/moe.md

 <span class="term">synchronization point</span>,
 while that of $dW$ is not.
 This motivates splitting the backward computation for a layer into two separately scheduled pieces: first compute $dX$ and launch the pipeline send to the previous stage, then compute $dW$ locally while that communication is in flight.
-There doesn't seem to be a standard name for this technique in the literature, so we'll simply call it "Backward Splitting."
+There doesn't seem to be a standard name for this technique in the literature, so we'll simply call it
+<span class="term">Backward Splitting</span>.

 ### 6.3 DualPipe (DV3)
 DV3 introduces a novel pipeline schedule called DualPipe, whose core idea is to carefully